By: Susan Dugdale | Last modified: 04-26-2021

 So you want to learn how to read poetry aloud.
 Good on you.
 That's great!

-And it's because you're preparing for a special occasion where you are going to stand in front of others to deliver the poem you've chosen.
-Perhaps a birthday celebration.
-A wedding.
-Maybe a funeral.
+You are going to stand in front of others to deliver the poem you've chosen.
+Perhaps at a birthday celebration?
+A wedding?
+Maybe a funeral?
 Or a class presentation?

 For many people this is totally terrifying.